 Is the sanctity of life of the preborn child a civil rights issue?

 We are guaranteed the “right to life” in our founding documents — the Declaration of Independence and the United States Constitution — as a “blessing” endowed by our “Creator” God himself.
-A growing strategy of the entire sanctity of life movement involves the idea that the only way we are going to convince most of the American public is to equate the campaign to protect the life of the preborn child with the civil rights movement of the 1960s and the abolitionist movement of the 1850s.
+A growing strategy of much of the sanctity of life movement involves the idea that the only way we are going to convince most of the American public is to equate the campaign to protect the life of the preborn child with the civil rights movement of the 1960s and the abolitionist movement of the 1850s.
 The main difference, of course, is that the majority of effective civil rights leaders and abolitionists were African Americans themselves.
-Yes, there were a few notable exceptions, but could these movements have gained traction if they were left to the white elite politicians of the day?
+Yes, there were a few notable exceptions.
+But could these movements have gained traction if they were left to the white elite politicians of the day?
 Probably not.
 Human beings will fight and suffer for their own rights, but rarely will we sacrifice for the ones who are hidden, and especially the offspring of sin that we wish to hide.
 This has led to the framing of abortion in terms of “a woman’s right to choose” and “reproductive freedom.”
 Children resulting from rape and incest are pushed to the forefront of the debate.
 These tiny, innocent human beings are continually offered up as examples of the produce of abominable sin that must be hidden from public view.
 This is why abortion on demand won the day.
 The “exceptions” argument was expanded to a comprehensive equal rights argument to allow for the killing of the preborn for every inconvenient pregnancy.

 What red-blooded American is not in favor of individual rights?